 About Forest of Ae

-Please note the main cafe at Ae is now closed.
+Please note the main cafe at Ae is now open for business.

 The name Ae can be found in the Guinness Book of Records as the smallest place name in Britain.

 The forest, however is one of the largest in Britain, at over 10,000 hectares.

 Large quantities of timber are harvested every year for use in our everyday lives, from paper to house building.
 As a sustainable grower, Forestry Commission Scotland also plants new trees to supply future generations.

 Forest of Ae is part of Forests of the Southern Uplands.
 Ae, Dumfries, Moffat, and Thornhill are the nearest towns or villages.